 We harvest a wide array of wild foods from our farm and surrounding region.
-The season begins as fiddleheads emerge in the warmth of April, and ends with juniper berries picked until the first snows of late November.
+The season begins as spring greens emerge in the early warmth of May, and ends with juniper berries picked until the first snows of late November.
 We can do special orders for chefs or individuals who are looking for larger quantities or something specific not on the list below.
 Contact us for details.

 For a distinct forest flavour, add spruce tips to the menu.
 We harvest the young buds of the spruce tree’s new growth in the spring.
 Add them fresh to your sweet and savory baking, sauté or steam them as a vegetable, or dry them to infuse as a herbal tea.
 Available in May.

 Our personal favourite green, nettle is one of the most nutritious greens out there, and its flavour is rich and vibrant.
 Nettle is interchangeable with cooked spinach, and is excellent in potato soup.
 Avoid overcooking to preserve the colour, flavour and nutritional value.
 Nettle has small hairs that, if touched, sting or irritate the skin.
 These disappear once cooked.
 Use kitchen gloves to handle raw nettle.
 Don’t be intimidated by the sting, you’ll see that they are well worth it!
 Available in May and June.

 Dandelion greens are not only well known for their nutritional and cleansing properties, but are becoming better known as a culinary delight.
 They are the first leafy greens available, and are harvested in the spring when the leaves are less bitter.
 They can be eaten raw in salad, cooked in stir-fry, added to soups, or steamed on their own.
 Available from April to June.